Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/threads.md

 with a single thread, but what if we want to share read/write access to data across multiple threads.

 Let's start by thinking why we can't do this with just references.
-When we're using threads, multiple parts of our program can be executing at the same time.
-Imagine we have two threads that want to change the data behind a reference based on what is currently stored there, something simple like each thread wants to multiple the data.
+When we're using threads, multiple parts of our program can be executed at the same time.
+Imagine we have two threads that want to change the data behind a reference based on what is currently stored there, something simple like each thread wants to multiply the data.

 1. Thread 1 reads the value from memory into a register
 2. Thread 2 reads the value from memory into a register